DriftwoodPalace/Hodl-Guide/hodl-guide/hodl-guide_40_multi-sig.md

 #### Withdrawal method 1

-The last transfer is much easier.
-Simply connect your 2 hardware wallets (could connect both at the same time or one at a time).
-Create an ordinary transaction with the rest of your test amount on the Send tab and hit `Send`:
+Open your wallet in Electrum.
+Connect your 2 hardware wallets.
+You can connect both at the same time or one at a time.
+If you use them one at a time, start with Hardware Wallet A. On the Send tab, create an ordinary transaction with half of your test amount to an address you control (like an address in Wasabi Wallet or in another Electrum Wallet).
+Once the transaction is constructed click `Send`:

 ![Electrum 33](images/40_electrum_33.png)

-Sign the transaction (and control the address) with both of your Hardware Wallets.
+Sign and confirm the transaction with one Hardware Wallet at the time, start with Hardware Wallet A. If your hardware wallet has a screen, control the information (like address and amount) on the screen.

 #### Withdrawal method 2

+This is the backup method and should only be needed in case you lose some of your keys.
+But it's a good check to make sure our third key was works.

-In Electrum, go to send, enter an address to another wallet you control (like Wasabi Wallet).
+In Electrum, go to send, enter an address to another wallet you control.
-Select around half of the amount you have in the wallet, pick a fee and select “preview”:
+Select the rest of the test amount you have left in the wallet, pick a fee and select “preview”:

 ![Electrum 25](images/40_electrum_25.png)